 Ah Facebook– the one social media network that makes it oh so easy to stalk your ex after a breakup.
 But I’m telling you: You need to stop now, for your own sanity!
 Here’s some advice!

-I’m sure we’ve all done it: Obsessively hacking into our ex boyfriend’s voice mail account to retrieve his messages or incessantly driving by the restaurants we frequented together as a couple, hoping to get a glimpse of him and his new squeeze.
+I’m sure we’ve all done it: Obsessively hacking into our ex boyfriend’s or ex husband’s voice mail account to retrieve his messages or incessantly driving by the restaurants we frequented together as a couple, hoping to get a glimpse of him and his new squeeze.
 Sneaking around feels sleazy and inappropriate, but sometimes we just can’t get a handle on our compulsive behaviors.

 Are you a stalker?